AlgyJr/ios_guides/Using-Gesture-Recognizers.md

 There are many builtin gesture recognizers in iOS, and you can also create your own.
 Choose one from the following list.

-#### UITapGestureRecognizer.
+#### UITapGestureRecognizer
 Can be configured with the number of required taps to handle single, double, or more taps.

-#### UILongPressGestureRecognizer.
+#### UILongPressGestureRecognizer
 Can be configured with the required delay to be considered a long press.
 Defaults to 0.5 s.

 #### UIPanGestureRecognizer

-#### UIPinchGestureRecognizer.
+#### UIPinchGestureRecognizer
 Used for pinch in and pinch out, this gesture recognizer continuously outputs to a `scale` property as the user moves their finger.

-#### UIRotationGestureRecognizer.
+#### UIRotationGestureRecognizer
 Continuously outputs to `rotation` in radians.

-#### UIScreenEdgePanGestureRecognizer.
+#### UIScreenEdgePanGestureRecognizer
 Can be configured with which edge to detect pans from.
 Only detects pan movements that begin from the specified edge.

 ## Add and Configure a Gesture Recognizer in Storyboard